yeepun14/PMU_data_bridge/report.md

 ### Phasor measurement Units (PMUs)
 A device used to measure the electrical parameters on an electricity grid in **real-time data**.
 It sends data over the network in **IEEE C37.118 format.**

-> IEEE C37.118.1: Standard for Synchrophasor Measurements for Power Systems have Total Vector Error (TVE) < 1% in steady state
+> IEEE C37.118.1: Standard for Synchrophasor Measurements for PMU

 ### Phasor Data Concentrator (PDC)